-Each month, Stepping Stone School educators implement our Communities of Character™ curriculum which provides activities with the purpose of teaching character development as a part of our Platinum Learning for Life™curriculum.
+Each month, Stepping Stone School educators implement our Kindness and Empathy™ curriculum which provides activities with the purpose of teaching character development as a part of our Platinum Learning for Life™curriculum.

 During the month of October, our activities are focused on the character trait of integrity.
 Integrity is described as consistency in both words and actions while following a strong moral compass.

 Dr. Michele Borba, an educational psychologist and authority on child development, gives thought to integrity and raising children: